-The NAIT slaughter levy for each animal is $0.50 (plus GST), unless it is unsafe to tag (UTT).
+The NAIT slaughter levy for each animal is $1.49 (plus GST).
 Meat processors collect this levy.

-You can only send UTT animals to meat processors.
+You can only send unsafe to tag animals to meat processors.
 They collect $13 (plus GST) for each animal, as well as the standard slaughter levy of $1.49 (plus GST).

 Meat processors also collect a TB levy for cattle at slaughter to help fund the TBfree programme.
-Rates differ for beef and dairy cattle.
+Rates differ for dairy and beef cattle.
 They are:

 The maximum levy rate allowed is $15 per head for dairy cattle, and $8.50 per head for beef cattle.

 Meat processors use the production type of your animals, as recorded in NAIT, to charge the correct levy.